NASA-PDS/naif-pds4-bundler/npb/etc/template_readme.txt

-Bundle Description for the $PDS4_MISSION_NAME SPICE Archive Bundle
+Bundle Description for the $SPICE_NAME SPICE Archive Bundle
 $UNDERLINE

 Overview
 ========

-   The $PDS4_MISSION_NAME SPICE archive bundle contains observation geometry and other ancillary data in the form of SPICE System kernel files for the $PDS4_MISSION_NAME $OBSERVER and its instruments.
+   The $SPICE_NAME SPICE archive bundle contains observation geometry and other ancillary data in the form of SPICE System kernel files for the $SPICE_NAME $OBSERVER and its instruments.

-   The detailed description of the $PDS4_MISSION_NAME SPICE archive is provided in the latest version of spiceds_v*.html included in the document collection.
+   The detailed description of the $SPICE_NAME SPICE archive is provided in the latest version of spiceds_v*.html included in the document collection.